mehrnoosh-hk/myblog/mehrnoosh-hk/content/posts/hugo_github_pages.md

 tags: ["blog", "Hugo"]
 ---

-Github provides this assume feature that you can create your own blog / portfolio for free anf Github will serve your content.
+Github provides this awesome feature that you can create your own blog / portfolio for free and Github will serve your content.

 The only thing you have to do is to create a repository with specific name: